 7.16.3 Mechanism of failure

-The use of a hard-coded password has many negative implications – the most significant of these being a failure of authentication measures under certain circumstances.
+The use of a hard-coded credentials has many negative implications – the most significant of these being a failure of authentication measures under certain circumstances.
 On many systems, a default administration account exists which is set to a simple default password that is hard-coded into the program or device.
 This hard-coded password is the same for each device or system of this type and often is not changed or disabled by end users.
-If a malicious user comes across a device of this kind, it is a simple matter of looking up the default password (which is likely freely available and public on the Internet or the malicious user can view firmware as text to find text strings that resemble passwords) and logging in with complete access.
-In systems that authenticate with a back-end service, hard-coded passwords within closed source or drop-in solution systems require that the back-end service use a password that can be easily discovered.
+If a malicious user comes across a device of this kind, it is a simple matter of looking up the default credential (which is likely freely available and public on the Internet or the malicious user can view firmware as text to find text strings that resemble passwords) and logging in with complete access.
+In systems that authenticate with a back-end service, hard-coded credentials within closed source or drop-in solution systems require that the back-end service use a credential that can be easily discovered.
 Client-side systems with hard-coded passwords present even more of a threat, since the extraction of a password from a binary is exceedingly simple.
 If hard-coded passwords are used, it is almost certain that unauthorized users will gain access through the account in question.

 7.16.4 Avoiding the vulnerability or mitigating its effects